Moduli of Gorenstein Q-homology projective planes: Extremal rational elliptic surfaces

-The aim of this section is to prove a classification result which will be crucial for the proof of Theorem \ref{thm}.
-In essence, we narrow down the rational elliptic surfaces required to study Enriques surfaces supporting root types of rank $9$ to the following very special class:
+The aim of the next two sections is to prove a classification result which will be crucial for the proof of Theorem \ref{thm}.
+In essence, we will narrow down the rational elliptic surfaces required to study Enriques surfaces supporting root types of rank $9$ to the following very special class:

 \begin{Definition} A rational elliptic surface $S\to \PP^1$ is called \emph{extremal} if its Mordell-Weil group $\MW(S)$ is finite. \end{Definition}